Closing the loop on single-use food packaging: BioPak

 The primary reason for the wasteful product system, is that bulky items such as carpets and mattresses are not designed in a way so that materials can be recovered easily and economically.
 How can this linear status quo be shifted towards more circularity where waste is designed out and the materials are kept in use for longer?

-Niaga®️, a company set-up as a joint venture between two entrepreneurs and the multinational DSM, and now owned by Covestro, was set up to deal with this innovation challenge.
+DSM-Niaga, a joint venture between two entrepreneurs and Dutch multinational DSM, was set up to deal with this innovation challenge.

-Applying these principles, Niaga®️ make products healthier and fully recyclable, without compromising on performance.
+Applying these principles, DSM-Niaga make products healthier and fully recyclable, without compromising on performance.
 All used materials can be decoupled after use.
-This is made possible through an adhesive that Niaga®️ has developed which can be reversed at a certain frequency or temperature.
+This is made possible through an adhesive that DSM-Niaga has developed which can be reversed at a certain frequency or temperature.
 The separated pure materials can then be fed into the next manufacturing cycle.

-So far Niaga®️ has targeted its efforts on the top 10 items found in landfill which often happen to be bulky with a typical use life of around 10 years.
+So far DSM-Niaga have targeted their efforts on the top 10 items found in landfill which often happen to be bulky with a typical use life of around 10 years.
 So far, they have found commercially scalable solutions (manufacturing technologies in their case) for mattresses, carpets, and furniture.
 They invite manufacturers of other top landfill items to join in a redesign effort, just like the mattress firm Auping did after a connection made via the Ellen MacArthur Foundation.

 Auping offers the mattresses to hospitality and consumers via a product sale and lease option.
 The lease options include a maintenance contract for hospitality.
 This way, hotels are offered the option to only pay for the mattress when the bed is used, and all components will be washed and/or replaced when needed for quality or hygiene reasons.
 Consumers pay a fixed fee per month, and Auping will take the mattress back for recycling at the end of life.